 There is no magic potion for successful fundraising.
 From the Ice Bucket Challenge to crowdfunding, to social media, it seems there is always something ‘new’ that nonprofits think is “the thing” that will finally solve their problems and make them financially sustainable.
 Fortunately or unfortunately, the reality is that reaching the fundraising goals you want to achieve as an organization is hard work.
 There is no easy fix.

 Making mistakes in fundraising is normal, and it can’t be fully avoided.
 Everything is a process of growth and learning for your organization.

 Do the small things well and consistently.
 Make sure you do your homework before fundraising meetings.
 Make sure donating on your website is easy.
 Say thank you.
-Segment your donors and suporters and send only news that are relevant to them.
-Hire someone to write your fundraising plan, if you lack the expertise.
+Segment your donors and supporters and send only news that is relevant to them.
+Hire someone to write your fundraising plan if you lack the expertise.
 Make your impact report understandable.
 Interact with your social media followers.

 Get more fundraising tips and resources on our nonprofit blog.
 Subscribe to our newsletter for a curated list of top resources delivered to your inbox every month.